 Madison, WI 53711

-Many users are already familiar with Google Drive because they’ve used the platform’s 15 GB of free storage space for backing up personal files.
-This familiarity can help organizations that choose the platform to minimize the learning curves among employees.
-Data is automatically synced with all devices linked to the account and changes are saved automatically.
+Many users are already familiar with Google Drive because they’ve used the platform’s 15 GB of free storage and file-sharing space for backing up personal files.
+This familiarity can help organizations that choose the platform to minimize the learning curve among employees.
+File syncing of data is automatic with all devices linked to the account, and changes are saved automatically.

-Several well-known brands rely on this platform, including Starbucks, Dell, Aflac, AARP and others.
-Features include an activity tracker to see who interacts with files, easy uploading and file organization, plus the ability to post messages, assign tasks and collaborate with others.
+Several well-known brands rely on this file transfer software, including Starbucks, CVS Health, Aflac, AARP, and others.
+Features include an activity tracker to see who interacts with files, easy uploading and file organization, plus the ability to post messages, assign tasks and share and collaborate with others.
 For those concerned with data security, OneHub promises robust permission controls and bank-level data encryption both at rest and in transit.
-Their 14-day trial and the absence of long-term contracts is appealing to many who want to get a feel for its functionality.
+Their free trial and the absence of long-term contracts is appealing to many who want to get a feel for its functionality.

 EFileCabinet bills itself as a scalable solution built to be affordable for business.
 It allows for customized workflow automation and document approvals, sharing and organizing with a real-time dashboard, and it can integrate with business software including Salesforce, Intuit and Office, to name a few.
 Data governance ensures that your data remains secure, and the templated directories help keep files organized and easily searchable.
 As with other platforms, mobile functionality is a breeze and user testimonials rave about how much time, money and space they save using the service.

 Many of these platforms have considerable limitations, so it’s important to assess your unique business needs prior to making a decision.
-Many businesses determine they need to leverage the power of an Enterprise Content Management (ECM) system to keep all their data organized and, moreso, to optimize operational efficiencies by automating many of the processes associated with business documentation.
+Many businesses determine they need to leverage the power of an Enterprise Content Management (ECM) system to keep all their data organized and, more so, to optimize operational efficiencies by automating many of the processes associated with business documentation.
 Its capabilities go far beyond traditional file storage and sharing programs.
-Check out the resource below to learn more about ECM.

 The Gordon Flesch Company’s experts can weigh in on your unique situation to determine whether you should implement the more robust features of an ECM or if one of the above mentioned file share programs is more appropriate.
 Reach out today for a no-cost, no-obligation consultation.